laravel/docs/blade.md

     <x-inputs.button/>

-To create an anonymous component, you may use the `anonymous` option when executing the `make:component` command:
+To create an anonymous component, provide the `anonymous` option when executing the `make:component` command:

     php artisan make:component alert --anonymous